ragnhildneset/plan-your-holiday-backend/README.md

 ## Lint

 ESLint is used to maintain high code quality and a unified code style.
+Run it before you commit your code to check that it has the right coding style.
 To run the linter, use:
 ```
 npm run lint
 ```